 Is Aadhaar card required for JEE Main 2018?

 The Aadhaar card number is necessary to apply for JEE Main 2018.
 This requirement was introduced and executed from 2017.
 However, the Aadhaar number requirement has been waived off for candidates belonging to Jammu & Kashmir, Assam and Meghalaya.

-JEE Main application form will be available online from the first week of December 2017.
+CBSE has activated the facility to correct images in JEE Main application form 2018.
+The online registration has started from December 1, 2017.
 JEE Main application form 2018 involves five basic steps such as registration, filling details in the form, uploading of scanned images, application fee payment and print out of acknowledgement slip.
 Before filling JEE Main 2018 application form, candidates must be ready with all the required details and scanned images.
 Check the five-stage procedure for JEE Main application form below: